Jeannie Mai

-Jeannie Camtu Mai (born January 4, 1979) is an American television personality, best known for her work on the makeover show How Do I Look? and the syndicated daytime talk show The Real.
+Jeannie Camtu Mai (born January 4, 1979) is an American television personality and stylist, best known for her work on the makeover show How Do I Look? and the syndicated daytime talk show The Real, for which she also won a Daytime Emmy Award for Outstanding Entertainment Talk Show Host in 2018.
 As a fashion expert, she is frequently featured on television programs such as Today, Extra TV, Entertainment Tonight, and Insider.
 She has also appeared as a host for E! and as a red carpet host for the American Music Awards.
 Mai was a correspondent for the 2011, 2012, and 2013 Miss Universe pageants; she co-hosted the 2022 and 2023 editions as well.

 Early life

 Jeannie Mai was born and raised in San Jose, California, to a Chinese Vietnamese father and a Vietnamese mother.
 She attended Milpitas High School.
 During an episode of her YouTube series Hello Hunnay, Mai disclosed that she was sexually abused by a family member starting at the age of nine.